rissets/rs_timmer/README.md

     *   DNS propagation can take some time (minutes to hours).

 3.  **Configure DNS Records in Cloudflare:**
-    *   Once your domain is active on Cloudflare, go to the "DNS" settings for your domain in Cloudflare.
+    *   Once your domain is active on Cloudflare, go to the "DNS" settings for your domain.
     *   Add an `A` record:
         *   **Type:** `A`
         *   **Name:** `@` (for the root domain, e.g., `yourdomain.com`) or `www` (for `www.yourdomain.com`)
         *   **IPv4 address:** Your server's public IP address.
         *   **Proxy status:** "Proxied" (orange cloud icon) is recommended for Cloudflare's benefits (CDN, SSL, DDoS protection).
 If you want Cloudflare to only act as DNS, set it to "DNS only" (grey cloud).
     *   If you have an IPv6 address, add an `AAAA` record similarly.
-    *   Add any other necessary records (e.g., `MX` for email).

 4.  **Configure SSL/TLS:**
     *   In Cloudflare, go to "SSL/TLS" settings.
     *   **Overview Tab:** Choose an SSL/TLS encryption mode:
-        *   **Flexible:** Encrypts traffic between the browser and Cloudflare (not recommended for sensitive data as traffic between Cloudflare and your origin server is unencrypted).
-        *   **Full:** Encrypts traffic end-to-end, but Cloudflare doesn't validate the SSL certificate on your origin server.
-You can use a self-signed certificate on your server.
-        *   **Full (Strict):** Encrypts traffic end-to-end, and Cloudflare validates the SSL certificate on your origin server.
-This is the most secure option.
-You'll need a valid SSL certificate on your server (e.g., from Let's Encrypt).
+        *   **Full (Strict):** Most secure.
+Encrypts traffic end-to-end, and Cloudflare validates the SSL certificate on your origin server.
+You'll need a valid SSL certificate on your server (e.g., from Let's Encrypt, often handled by your Nginx setup).
     *   **Edge Certificates Tab:** Ensure "Always Use HTTPS" is enabled to redirect HTTP traffic to HTTPS.

 5.  **Wait for Propagation:**
-    Changes to DNS and SSL can take some time to propagate globally.
+    DNS and SSL changes can take time.

 6.  **Verify:**
-    Once propagated, you should be able to access your RS Timer application via `https://yourdomain.com`.
+    Access your RS Timer application via `https://yourdomain.com`.

-**Optional Cloudflare Settings:**

-*   **Caching:** Configure caching rules to improve performance.
-*   **Firewall:** Set up WAF rules for security.
-*   **Page Rules:** Customize behavior for specific URLs (e.g., redirects, caching levels).
-*   **Workers:** Deploy serverless functions at the edge.

 ## Available Scripts (for Local Development)